awsdocs/aws-transfer-user-guide/doc_source/edit-server-config.md

 1. On the **Server details** page, choose **Edit** next to **Additional details**\.

-1. In the **Server Host Key** section, enter an RSA private key that will be used to identify your server when clients connect to it over the SFTP\-enabled server\.
+1. In the **Server Host Key** section, enter an RSA, ECDSA, or ED25519 private key that is used to identify your server when clients connect to it over the SFTP\-enabled server\.

 1. Choose **Save**\.
 You are returned to the **Server details** page\.